learningequality/kolibri-docs/docs/manage/_lessons.rst

   .. image:: img/new-lesson.png
     :alt: create new lesson options

 3. Click the **Continue** button.
-In this step the lesson does not have any learning resources yet, but you can see and edit some options.
+In this step, the lesson does not have any learning resources yet, but you can see and edit some options.

   .. image:: img/lesson-options.png
     :alt: new lesson with no resources added